carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 when unordered containers like sets and maps are used with pointer keys the iteration order is undefined.
 Hence, iterating such containers may result in non-deterministic code generation.
-While the generated code might not necessarily be "wrong code", this non-determinism might result in unexpected runtime crashes or simply hard to reproduce bugs on the customer side making it harder to debug and fix.
+While the generated code might work correctly, non-determinism can make it harder to reproduce bugs and debug the compiler.

-As a rule of thumb, in case an ordered result is expected, remember to sort an unordered container before iteration.
-Or use ordered containers like vector/MapVector/SetVector if you want to iterate pointer keys.
+In case an ordered result is expected, remember to sort an unordered container before iteration.
+Or use ordered containers like ``vector``/``MapVector``/``SetVector`` if you want to iterate pointer keys.

 Beware of non-deterministic sorting order of equal elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-std::sort uses a non-stable sorting algorithm in which the order of equal elements is not guaranteed to be preserved.
-Thus using std::sort for a container having equal elements may result in non-determinstic behavior.
+``std::sort`` uses a non-stable sorting algorithm in which the order of equal elements is not guaranteed to be preserved.
+Thus using ``std::sort`` for a container having equal elements may result in non-determinstic behavior.
 To uncover such instances of non-determinism, LLVM has introduced a new llvm::sort wrapper function.
 For an EXPENSIVE_CHECKS build this will randomly shuffle the container before sorting.
-As a rule of thumb, always make sure to use llvm::sort instead of std::sort.
+Default to using ``llvm::sort`` instead of ``std::sort``.

 Style Issues
 ============